Matrix4f/DebateTimer/README.md

 There are also shortcuts for specific events.

 ## Policy Debate

 **Constructive speech** - `Shift+C`

 **Rebuttal speech** - `Shift+R`

 **Cross-examination** - `Shift+X`

 ## Lincoln Douglas Debate

 **1AC, 1NR, and 2AR speeches** - `Shift+R`

 **1NC speech** - `Shift+C`

 **Cross-examiantion** - `Shift+X`

 ## Public Forum Debate

 **Constructive speech** - `Shift+C`

-**Summary and Final Focus speeches** - `Shift+S` **Crossfire** - `Shift+F`
+**Summary and Final Focus speeches** - `Shift+S`

+**Crossfire** - `Shift+F`

 # Feedback
 Do not hesitate to provide me feedback and suggestions for improving this project!

-Contact me at vgsoham@gmail.com or by opening an issue on this repo.
+Contact me either by emailing vgsoham@gmail.com or by opening an issue on this repo.